Binge? Here’s How To Get Back On Track

 10 Ways to Get Back on Track After a Binge

 Please note: I am not a doctor!
-These are my personal tips on how to deal with occasional overeating.
+These are my personal tips on how to deal with occasional binge eating – not disordered eating.
+I don’t know what triggers binge eating for you personally.
 Please see a doctor if you need more help.
+This post contains affiliate links.

 1. Chug that water.